 - at the end of each Unit in Year 2,

-- in the Senior Clinical Competency Examination (SCCX), early in Year 4.
+- in the Summative Clinical Competency Examination (SCCX), in Year 3 after students complete their clinical rotations.

-A sample case (J_Keller) that can be used for orientation and practice is available to Y2 and Y3 students in the OEC Computer Lab at 801-3.
-This website is designed to contain additional instructions and materials that will be necessary and/or helpful to you in preparing to take CCX exams.
+A sample case (J Keller) can be used for orientation and practice is available to Y1 - Y3 students.
+This website is designed to contain additional instructions and materials necessary and/or helpful to those preparing to take CCX exams.

 CCX in Year 2:

-- For Year 2 CCX information, please go to your current unit folder in D2L.
+- Year 2 CCX information can be found in the present unit folder in D2L.

 CCX in Year 3: